 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are heading back to one of your favorite spots – the Amalfi Coast and this time we’re talking about a slightly different way of enjoying this wonderful coastline – on a self-guided walking tour!
+The gorgeous Amalfi Coast is many people’s favorite place in Italy.
+We learn about a slightly different way of enjoying this wonderful coastline – on a self-guided walking tour!

 What you’ll learn in this episode